OpenFodder/openfodder/README.md

 These are issues in the original engine which have been fixed

 *Squad 2 and 3 grenade and rocket count did not refresh after use.

+####Thanks To

+Sensible Software, for the original game
+Alessandro Petralia, for his valuable testing
+ScummVM, for the Amiga sound routines